3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

 Panel (d) in Fig.~\ref{fig:isothermal-results} shows the final isothermal CM1 test case initialized with $T = 300$ K $p_s$ = 20 bar, and $q_{v,s}~<~q_{\rm crit}$.
-In this case, the initial state lower atmosphere is stable to moist convection by the Guillot criterion but the entire atmosphere is unstable to dry convection by the Ledoux criterion.
+In this case, the initial state lower atmosphere, from the surface to $\sim 10^6$~Pa, is stable to moist convection by the Guillot criterion but the entire atmosphere is unstable to dry convection by the Ledoux criterion.
 Panel (d) in Fig.~\ref{fig:isothermal-results} shows a brown horizontal line dividing the initial Guillot unstable and stable regions within the atmosphere.
 Interestingly, no convective mixing is observed in the stable region, leaving the final state of this portion of the vertical domain in a saturated isothermal state.
 The upper atmosphere undergoes an initial rapid mixing phase like the preceding three isothermal simulations.
 However, in the $q_{v,s}~<~q_{\rm crit}$ case, sinking air parcels stop just below the stable boundary, and no air parcels are observed rising from the stable region.
 The temperature profile in the upper atmosphere follows a similar trend to the preceding isothermal simulations.
-Subsequent radiative cooling steepened the temperature profile in the upper atmosphere and led to a cloud deck forming in the upper atmosphere.

-Unlike the previous cases, in the $q_{v,s}~<~q_{\rm crit}$ case condensing compositional convection is stabilizing the lower domain in the initial atmospheric state.
+Unlike the previous three cases, in the $q_{v,s}~<~q_{\rm crit}$ simulation (Fig.~\ref{fig:isothermal-results}(d)), condensing compositional convection is stabilizing the lower domain even in the final atmospheric state.
 We find that moist compositional stabilization is strong enough to prevent convective mixing in the lower domain.
-In the final atmospheric state, the temperature and compositional profiles are stable against convection throughout the atmosphere.
-In the lower domain, the compositional profile increases with height and is unstable according to the Ledoux criterion, but it is stabilized by condensing compositional convection as described by the Guillot criterion.
-In the $q_{v,s}~<~q_{\rm crit}$ case, the system mixed only the unstable areas of the domain to the first convectively stable state, with radiative cooling gradually altering this profile over time.
+In the lower domain, the compositional profile increases with height and is unstable according to the Ledoux criterion, but is stabilized by condensing compositional convection described by the Guillot criterion.

+Since all three initially isothermal CM1 cases with radiation rapidly mixed to a moist adiabat and thereafter, only evolve slowly by radiative relaxation, we do not run the isothermal simulations further.
+Instead, in the next section we initialize CM1 on the moist adiabat and run the CM1 simulation longer to better understand the radiative relaxation.